Journera/glutil/CONTRIBUTING.md

-# Contributing to `glutil`
+# Contributing to Glutil

-Thank you for being interested in contributing to `glutil`!
+Thank you for being interested in contributing to Glutil!

 ## Building a test environment